NathanKurths/mouse-movements-app/README.md

 # mouse-movements-app
 Application to facilitate routine tasks.

+#Files
+The python file is for curious people who want to see what the code looks like, and the executable for those who need to use it.

 # Inspiration
 A friend of mine needed an auto click to make some tasks easier, I decided to create it, since the applications I knew weren't that efficient.